Atmosphere of Earth

 Thermosphere

-- The thermosphere is the layer above the mesosphere and is characterized by a rapid increase in temperature with height due to absorption of high-energy solar radiation.
+- The thermosphere is the layer above the mesosphere and is characterized by a rapid increase in temperature with height due to the absorption of high-energy solar radiation.

 - The ionosphere, which is a part of the thermosphere, extends from 80-400 km and is responsible for the reflection and propagation of radio waves.